magpylib/magpylib/docs/_pages/docu/docu_magpylib_api.md

 :::{grid-item}
 :columns: 7
-The explicit magnetic field expressions, implemented in Magpylib, are generally described in convenient coordinates of the sources.
-It is a common problem to transform the field into an application relevant lab coordinate system.
+The explicit magnetic field expressions found in the literature, implemented in the [Magpylib core](docu-field-comp-core), are given in convenient source-coordinates.
+It is a common problem to transform the field into an application relevant observer coordinate system.
 While not technically difficult, such transformations are prone to error.

 Here Magpylib helps out.
-All Magpylib objects lie in a global Cartesian coordinate system.
+All Magpylib sources and observers lie in a global Cartesian coordinate system.
 Object position and orientation are defined by the attributes `position` and `orientation`, 😏.
 Objects can easily be moved around using the `move()` and `rotate()` methods.
-Eventually, the field is computed in the reference frame of the observers.
+Eventually, the field is computed in the reference frame of the observers (e.g. Sensor objects).
+Positions are given in units of meter, and the default unit for orientation is °.
 :::
 :::{grid-item}
 :columns: 5